Greenfield, Minnesota: 2020 census

-The median age of a Greenfield resident is 45.1 years.
+Demographic estimates

 40.3% of Greenfield residents originate from a German heritage, while 14.8% of residents originate from a Norwegian heritage.
 Other notable heritages are Polish, Irish, and English.

 Greenfield's employment rate is 65.8% with a median household income of $123,817, compared to the $73,382 median household income of Minnesota.
 49.3% of residents have received a Bachelor's degree or higher.

 In Greenfield, the average resident's commute to work is 31.4 minutes.
 86.5% of residents drive to work alone and 9.8% of residents work from home.
 Top industries that residents work under are Professional, scientific, management, administrative and waste management services (17.8%), Construction (17.1%), Educational services, health care and social assistance (15.3%), Manufacturing (11.8%), and Retail trade (8.5%).

 Of Greenfield's residents, 94.2% are homeowners, compared to an average of 71.9% in the state of Minnesota.